 Must meet University requirements (see Graduate Admissions) as well as requirements for admission to the major, listed below.

-Admission to the Doctor of Philosophy (Ph.D.) program in Educational Leadership occurs each spring and is based on a holistic evaluation of each applicants’ demonstrated academic potential to complete all of the degree requirements successfully.
-Success in the Ph.D. degree program requires a commitment to utilizing rigorous inquiry, applying excellence in research methods, and developing exceptional policy writing skills.
-The graduate faculty will consider each applicant within the context defined by personal and professional qualifications.

-Admission to the Ph.D. degree program is based on a holistic evaluation of each applicant’s demonstrated academic potential to complete all of the degree requirements successfully.
-Applicants meeting a set of initial criteria will be asked to submit a writing sample and may be asked to complete an oral interview.
-Preferred applicants should:
+Admission to the Doctor of Philosophy (Ph.D.) program in Educational Leadership occurs one time each year in the fall semester.
+Admission is based on a comprehensive evaluation of each applicant’s demonstrated academic potential to successfully complete all of the degree requirements.
+Success in the Ph.D. degree program requires students to deeply engage in an area of inquiry, apply excellence in research methods, and develop exceptional writing skills.
+The program faculty will consider each applicant entirely within the context defined by her or his personal and professional qualifications.
+Applicants meeting the set of initial criteria will be asked to participate in an interview conducted by faculty and complete a timed writing sample that will be scheduled to occur before or after the interview.

-Have a master’s or educational specialist’s degree, or equivalent, from a regionally accredited college or university or the equivalent bachelors and/or graduate degrees from a foreign institution
+Applicants should have:

+An earned master’s from an accredited institution of higher education

-Have earned an undergraduate grade point average of 3.00 (B) in the last half of the baccalaureate or a grade point average of 3.50 in the master’s degree;
+An earned grade point average of 3.50 in the master’s degree and an earned undergraduate grade point average of 3.00) in the last half of the bachelor’s degree

-Have an official GRE score with a preferred score greater than 300 (new scoring) taken within the last five years with no Quantitative or Verbal sub-test score below 150;
+An official Graduate Record Exam (GRE) received within the last five years.
+A combined score greater than 300 with no Quantitative or Verbal sub-test score below 150 is preferred (48th percentile Verbal; 38th percentile Quantitative).

+Applicants should submit:

-Submit a letter of intent (statement outlining experiences and goals-3 page maximum);
+A letter of intent outlining experiences and goals (3 page maximum);

-Submit a current resume;
+A current resume;

-Submit three letters of professional reference, each enclosed in a sealed envelope and signed across the flap by the recommender or emailed by recommender to Lisa Adkins (lisaadkins@usf.edu).
+Three letters of professional reference, each enclosed in a sealed envelope and signed across the flap by the recommender or emailed by recommender to Lisa Adkins (lisaadkins@usf.edu).
 Please ask references to include your name and “letter of reference” in subject line when emailing the letter.

 International Students

-All applicants whose native language is other than English or who have earned a degree from an institution outside the United States must meet the University requirements relative to international graduate admission, (e.g. TOEFL scores, etc.).
+All applicants whose native language is other than English or who have earned a degree from an institution outside the United States must meet the University requirements relative to international graduate admission (e.g., TOEFL iBT, IELTS or PTE-A minimum score; a score of 153 (or equivalent) on the GRE Verbal exam; or a baccalaureate or higher degree at a regionally accredited institution in the U.S., etc.).
 In addition to these university requirements, applicants to the College of Education must provide the following:

 A social security number in degree programs requiring practica or internships;

-Other information as required by the major of interest, (e.g. Graduate Record Exam scores, etc.).
+Other information as required by the major of interest, (e.g., Graduate Record Exam scores).

 CURRICULUM REQUIREMENTS

-Total Minimum Hours: 63 hours
+Total Minimum Hours: 57 hours

+Core Knowledge– 12 hours

+Major Knowledge – 15 hours

+Minor Knowledge – 9 hours

+Research Methods – 15 hours

+Dissertation - 6 hours minimum

-Educational Leadership Core Requirements 12 hours
+Core Knowledge Requirements 12 hours

-EDA 7197 Critical Readings and Discourses in Educational Leadership 3

 EDG 7067 Philosophies of Inquiry 3

-EDA 7069 Ethics in Educational Leadership 3
+EDA 7191 Leadership in Education: Theory & Inquiry 3

+EDA 7280 Curriculum Theory 3

-EDA 7205 Educational Politics and Policy: Theory & Issues 3
+EDA 7287 Educational Politics and Policy: Theory & Issues 3

-Educational Leadership Knowledge Requirements 18 hours
+Major Knowledge Requirements 15 hours

+EDA 6195 Policy Development 3

+EDA 7215 Educational Politics & Engagement of Communities 3

+EDA 7281 Policy Analysis and Implementation Strategies for Education Leaders 3

+EDG 7931 Special Topics in Policy Leadership 3

+EDG 7207 Transforming the Curriculum 3

+EDG 7667 Analysis of Curriculum and Instruction 3

+EDA 7692 Issues in Curriculum and Instruction 3

+EDG 7931 Special Topics Seminar in Curriculum Leadership 3

+EDA 7069 Ethics and Educational Leadership 3

 EDA 7193 Organizational Leadership & Systems Theory 3

+EDA 7206 Appreciative Inquiry and Organizing in Public Education 3

 EDA 7233 Legal Dimensions of School Administration 3

-EDA 7281 Policy Analysis and Implentation 3

-EDA 7280 Curriculum Theory 3

-EDA 7692 Issues in Curriculum 3

-And either

-EDA 7667 Curriculum Analysis 3

-Or

-EDA 7247 Advanced School Finance 3
+EDG 7931 Special Topics Seminar in Educational Leadership 3

+EDG 7936 Graduate Seminar: Leader-Scholar Community 3

+Note: Students cannot use more than 2 Special Topics Seminars to fulfill Major Knowledge Requirements.

-Educational Leadership Specialization Requirements 12 hours
+Minor Knowledge Requirements 9 hours